To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Best Heavy-Duty Dog Crate: ProSelect Empire Cage

-The ProSelect Empire Cage is designed specifically to house destructive or aggressive dogs, this crate features strong steel tubing, sturdy dual door latches, and heavy-duty welding at the cage’s key stress points.
+The ProSelect Empire Cage is specifically designed to house destructive or aggressive dogs.
+This crate features strong steel tubing, sturdy dual door latches, and heavy-duty welding at the cage’s key stress points.
 It also has wheels which are handy for travel.

 ProSelect Empire Cage Pricing:

-Just like they sound, fashion crates are fashion forward.
+Fashion crates are fashion forward.
 Their wood or rattan finish certainly looks the best of all these options around the house, and some can even double as a side table, proving that these crates aren’t just a pretty face — they’re functional too.

 The downside to these crates is that they’re not an option for destructive dogs due to their wood-based construction.
 They could also be easily damaged if they have a wood floor and there is an unexpected accident.

 Best Fashion Dog Crate: Crown Pet Crate Table

 The Crown Pet Crate Table is a durable, hardwood constructed crate is fashion-forward, well-ventilated, and has a waterproof floor that makes it easy to clean in the event of an accident.